 The first multiple recipient of the Nobel Prize was Marie Curie, a Polish-born and naturalized-French physicist and chemist famous for her work on radiation.
 Curie’s awards were also unique because she received the prizes in two different categories.
 In 1903, Marie Curie, alongside her husband and another physicist were awarded the Nobel Prize in Physics.
 This was in recognition of their achievements in studying the radioactive behavior of elements and successfully isolating isotopes.
 She repeated the feat in 1911 by winning the prize in Chemistry after isolating pure radium.
 The Curie family in total has had five Nobel Laurates.

 The United States of America leads the ranking of Nobel Prize winners by country.
-From 1901 to 2015, the United States has had 257 winners.
+The United States has had a total of 368 winners.
 The majority of these prizes have been in the Nobel Prize for Physics.
 It is commonly thought that the access to improving technology has led to this accomplishment in the US.
 As a matter of fact, the only category of Nobel Prizes in which the North American country doesn’t lead is the Nobel Prize for Literature.
-This has France in the lead with 11 Laureates.
+This has France in the lead with 16 Laureates.

 The Nobel Peace Prize is usually seen as the most coveted prize for both individuals and organizations.
 It also has a reputation of throwing surprises in the annual event.
 In the early years up to the Second World War, the Nobel Peace Prize was always awarded to diplomatic mediators and anti-war activists.
 However, as the 20th Century progressed, the type of nominee and Laureates diversified to works done in other humanitarian ventures.
 An example of a distinctive Nobel Peace Laureate is Muhammad Yunus of Bangladesh.
 He believes that economically empowering rural women will help to eliminate the poverty experienced in his country.